- CLASS: Mammalia (Mammals)

 Antelope are not thought of as “talkative” animals.
 Yet Nile lechwe, like many other antelope species, produce vocalizations.
 Females often make a noise sounding like the combination of a frog's croak and a pig's snort.
 They also make a call directed just to their calf, and the calf has a special call they use to respond.
 Males produce a call somewhat like the female vocalization but with a bit more “snort” to it.
 This vocalization is often directed at other males during social interactions.
 Its purpose is not known.

-The San Diego Zoo acquired our first Nile lechwe in 1966, a pair of young adults.
-Today, the San Diego Zoo Safari Park has a herd of Nile lechwe in its East Africa field exhibit.
-View the herd from an Africa Tram, or Caravan Safari, or Cart Safari tour.
+The San Diego Zoo acquired its first Nile lechwe in 1966, a pair of young adults.
+Today, the San Diego Zoo Safari Park has a herd of Nile lechwe in the East Africa field exhibit.
+View the herd from an Africa Tram, Caravan Safari, or Cart Safari tour.

 The current number of Nile lechwe in the wild is unknown and the species is endangered.
 The last count of the wild population was in 1983.
 At that time the total number of individuals was between 30,000 and 40,000 animals.
 Since the 1980s, the people they share their habitat with have been in a state of turmoil.
 Cultural instability, the increasing use of firearms, and multiplying cattle encroaching have all harmed Nile lechwe.
 The most threatening is a hydroelectric dam built south of their native floodplains in Sudan.
 It will likely disturb the seasonal flooding Nile lechwe and many other species rely on.